 Follow the recommended medication withdrawal periods before eating meat or eggs from the treated birds.
 Follow all warning instructions listed on the feed label.

-What is the most common health issues raising juvenile poultry?
+Q?
+What are the most common health issues raising juvenile poultry?

-Coccidiosis is a common and natural chick condition caused by the Coccidial protozoan organism, an internal parasite called Eimeria.
-These live inside the cells that line the birds intestine.
+A. Coccidiosis is a common and natural chick condition caused by the Coccidial protozoan organism, an internal parasite called Eimeria.
+These live inside the cells that line the bird’s intestines.
 As they reproduce, they cause bleeding and swelling in the intestines.
 Birds lose a lot of liquid and cannot absorb nutrients from their food and will soon die if left untreated.
 Coccidiosis normally only infects young (growing) chickens.
-Older birds will build up an immunity over time and has no adverse affects to their health.
+Older birds will build up immunity over time and it has no adverse effects on their health.

-Symptoms: blood or (reddish tint) in droppings is usually the first sign.
-Ruffled feathers, a hunched up appearance, weight loss and a white diarrhea around vent feathers are the next signs to appear.
-Can affect chickens 3 days of age to 6 months of age in general.
+Symptoms: blood or reddish tint in droppings is usually the first sign.
+Ruffled feathers, a hunched up appearance, weight loss and white diarrhea around vent feathers are the next signs to appear.
+It can affect chickens 3 days of age to 6 months of age in general.

-Why do blue color varieties of breeds not breed true blue color?
+Q?
+Why do blue color varieties of breeds not breed a true blue color?

-The color variety of the SELF BLUE breeds do reproduce true to a blue color.
+A. The color variety of the SELF BLUE breeds does reproduce true to a blue color.
 However, the regular blue color varieties reproduce generally offspring of 1/3 blue, 1/3 splash and 1/3 dark blue.
 This is a genetic anomaly that occurs with the blue feather coloring gene.
 You can breed splash to splash and that will produce 100% splash.
 You can breed the splash to the dark blue and this will produce 50% blue offspring.
-Our breeds of blue currently include: blue Sumatra, blue cochin standard and bantam size, blue old English standard and bantam size, blue polish, blue rose comb, blue slate turkey and blue Swedish ducks.
-Our breeds of SELF blue currently include: self blue old English bantam and the self blue D’uccle bantams.
+Our breeds of blue currently include blue Sumatra, blue cochin standard and bantam size, blue old English standard and bantam size, blue polish, blue rose comb, blue slate turkey and Blue Swedish ducks.
+Our breeds of SELF blue currently include self blue old English bantam and the self blue D’uccle bantams.

-No and Yes, at this time chicks are not vaccinated.
-We only offer 1 vaccine at this time and it is for Mareks disease which you can add on when you select a breed and quantity of chicks entered into the shopping cart.
+A. No and Yes.
+At this time chicks are not vaccinated.
+We only offer 1 vaccine at this time and it is for Mareks disease, which you can add on when you select a breed and quantity of chicks entered into the shopping cart.
 There is a minimum charge of $10 for this service.
 We only vaccinate standards chicks and bantam chicks.
 All other poultry do not need this vaccination (N/A).